 Gerald Rigdon

-Software Engineering Fellow Boston Scientific Corporation
+Fellow, Software Engineering Boston Scientific Corporation

 I have over 35 years of experience in safety critical software driven real-time embedded systems spanning multiple diverse industries, Process Control Instrumentation, Burner Controls, Dynamically Stabilized Balancing Machines, and Medical Devices.
 I spent 11 years leading the software development in a small private industrial instrumentation company, 2 years owning burner control projects, 6 years wearing numerous hats in a renowned startup company, and presently 18 years in a senior staff technical leadership position for a large publicly owned medical device corporation.
 Hands-on in all stages of the software development process in dynamic safety/security critical environments with breakthrough technologies.